zhermin/zhermin.github.io/README.md

 ---

 ## More Details
-Just came out of 2 years of Military Service and have been working on some Pet Projects, big and small\
-This Personal Website so far has been the __BIGGEST__ Project I've embarked on
+After 2 years of National Service back in 2018 to 2019 and working on some pet projects, writing this website from scratch was a pretty tedious task considering my lack of experience back then.

+I have since added my movie searching react project written in 2020 during COVID-19 lockdown under Projects.

-Read More about Me on my Website itself or Contact Me through my Social Media Links
+Read more about me in the website itself [here](https://zhermin.github.io/) or contact me through social media!

----

-_This GitHub Repo is for anyone who might want to view the Source Code of my Static Pages; feel free to copy it_